Revised Penal Code: Impossible crime

+Example are stealing one's property, using a toy gun to kill someone, or adding a benign substance to poison someone.

+The penalty is arresto mayor or a fine between 200 and 500 pesos.

 Title Four: Extinction of criminal liability and civil liability

 Extinction of criminal liability

 This discusses when criminal liability is extinguished.
 These include by death of the convict, service of the sentence, by amnesty, and by absolute pardon, among others.

 Prescription of crimes

 This discusses when crimes can no longer be prosecuted, from the time the crime is discovered by the offended party, the authorities, or their agents.